13 Seeds Hemp Farm Tasmania

 The garlic is grown on the foothills of Mt Augusta on 'LEWISHAM', a wool growing property in the Tasmaniam Midlands.
 We manage disease by using slow rotations, and so do not require the use of fungicides or pesticides.
 Additionally this promotes soil health.

 Our aim is to produce garlic of excellent quality and over the next few years to launch into processed garlic, peeled and frozen and freeze dried.
 We would like to supply local markets, and possibly interstate with processed garlic.

 We are new so have to develop a website and marketing of the product.

-We treat from schools, childcares, nursing homes to restaurants there is not limitation to who we can help.
+We treat from homes, schools, childcares, nursing homes to restaurants, motels and retail outlets there are not limitations to who we can help.

-We effectively control a wide variety of pests including rats, mice, silverfish, spiders, fleas, birds, possums, ants, millipedes, wasps and more.
+We effectively control a wide variety of pests including ants, spiders, millipedes, scorpions, silverfish, fleas, rats, mice, birds, possums, wasps and more.

-Scorpion Universal Pest Management is a family owned and operated business.
+Scorpion Pest Management is 100% Tasmanian owned and operated.